mattstonge/riscv_summit_devdays_fedora_AI_workshop/riscv-workshop2.md

 >

-> Back ion that same terminal, as root:
+> Back in that same terminal, as root:

 ```